 Do Apple AirPods fall out?

 This seems to be one of the primary fears of people before purchasing AirPods.
 And, well, it turns out to be mostly unfounded.
 At Wareable, we've used AirPods from the jump, and they haven't really fallen out of our ears during normal, everyday use.

 This may surprise folks who have used Apple's wired headphones, like the EarPods, but it turns out this is a simple physics problem.
 Wired headphones have a cable that's constantly tugging at something lodged in your ear; the constant pulling makes them more susceptible to coming out of your ears.

 AirPods lack a wire, and don't have that same force pulling them out of your ear.
 In fact, AirPods have a slightly longer stalk, so that they can balance against your ear a little better.
 If you're looking to use AirPods for your daily commute or casual gym sessions, you're not going to have much trouble.

-However, there are times when AirPods might not be ideal.
+However, there are times when AirPods might not be ideal - see below.

 AirPods are great when you're stationary, or when you're dancing, or even when you're rushing through people and streets to make your train.
-However, they're not always the best for running.
+However, they're not always the best for working out in.

-So if you sweat near your ears a lot, you'll maybe want to avoid the AirPods for your run and go with something that hooks in a little better.
+So, if you sweat near your ears a lot, you'll maybe want to avoid the AirPods for your run and go with something that handles sweat in a little better.

-For the most part, AirPods will keep a pretty solid connection to your phone - iPhone specifically.
+For the most part, AirPods will keep a pretty solid connection to your phone - iPhone devices, especially.
 However, we've found that when we're outside and slip our phone into our back pocket, the connection is sometimes choppy.